lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-archi title='Architecture'}

-{{Fig-archi}} represents the architecture for compression/decompression, it is based on {{I-D.ietf-lpwan-overview}}
+{{Fig-archi}} represents the architecture for compression/decompression.
+It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
-The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
+The Device sends application flows using IPv6 or IPv6/UDP protocols.
 These flows are compressed by a
-Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
+Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
 The resulting
-information is sent to a layer two (L2) frame to a LPWAN Radio Network (RG) which forwards
+information is sent as a layer two (L2) frame to a LPWAN Radio Gateway (RG) which forwards
 the frame to a Network Gateway (NGW).
-The NGW sends the data to an SCHC C/D for decompression which shares the same rules with the Dev.
+The NGW sends the data to an SCHC C/D for decompression.
 The SCHC C/D can be
-located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC C/D.
+located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.
-The SCHC C/D in both sides must share the same set of Rules.
+The SCHC C/Ds on both sides must share the same set of Rules.
-After decompression, the packet can be sent on the Internet to one
+After decompression, the packet can be sent over the Internet to one
 or several LPWAN Application Servers (App).

-The SCHC C/D process is bidirectional, so the same principles can be applied in the other direction.
+The SCHC C/D process is symmetrical, therefore the same description applies to the reverse direction.

 ## SCHC Rules